-Fady I. Malik, M.D., Ph.D., has served as our Executive Vice President of Research and Development since November 2015.
+Fady I. Malik, M.D., Ph.D. has served as our Executive Vice President of Research and Development since November 2015.
 Dr. Malik served as our Senior Vice President of Research and Development from August 2014 to November 2015.
 Dr. Malik served as our Senior Vice President of Research and Early Development from June 2012 to August 2014.
 He has been with Cytokinetics since our inception in 1998, serving in a variety of roles, including Vice President, Biology from March 2008 to June 2012, all focused towards building our cardiovascular and muscle programs.
 Since 2000, Dr. Malik has held an appointment in the Cardiology Division of the University of California, San Francisco, where he is currently a Clinical Professor.
 He was also a practicing Interventional Cardiologist at the San Francisco Veterans Administration Medical Center for over 18 years.
-Dr. Malik received a B.S. from the University of California at Berkeley, a Ph.D. from the University of California at San Francisco.
+Since March 2022, Dr. Malik has served on the Board of Directors of Rocket Pharmaceuticals, Inc. Dr. Malik received a B.S. from the University of California at Berkeley, a Ph.D. from the University of California at San Francisco and his M.D. from the University of California at San Francisco.

-Mark A. Schlossberg, Esq., has served as our Senior Vice President, Legal, General Counsel and Secretary since January 2019.
+Mark A. Schlossberg, Esq. has served as our Senior Vice President, Legal, General Counsel and Secretary since January 2019.
 From May 2011 to May 2018, he served as Senior Vice President, General Counsel and Corporate Secretary of Impax Laboratories, Inc. (now Amneal Pharmaceuticals, Inc.).
 From September 2004 to May 2011, Mr. Schlossberg served as Vice President and Associate General Counsel of Amgen Inc. Prior to joining Amgen, he held legal and business positions at Medtronic, Inc., and legal positions at Diageo plc, RJR Nabisco, Inc. and Mudge Rose Guthrie Alexander & Ferdon.
 From September 2015 until August 2017, Mr. Schlossberg served on the Board of Directors of Immunocellular Therapeutics, Ltd., a publicly traded clinical-stage company focused on the development of immune-based therapies for the treatment of brain and other cancers.
 Mr. Schlossberg earned a Bachelor of Sciences in business administration, finance from the University of Southern California and a Juris Doctor degree from Emory University.